magnars/expand-region.el/README.md

     https://github.com/magnars/expand-region.el

-Changes to the `er/expand-region` functions itself must be accompanied by feature tests.
+Changes to `expand-region-core` itself must be accompanied by feature tests.
 They are written in [Ecukes](http://ecukes.info), a Cucumber for Emacs.

 To fetch the test dependencies: